 One crucial note for anyone considering salted concrete involves the freeze-thaw risk.
 When adding a salt finish, the process involves creating small divots in the concrete.
 Depending on weather conditions, there is a risk that too much ice in these tiny holes could cause surface cracking and breakage.
 Homeowners in freeze-thaw climates should consult a contractor about how to salt finish concrete in their particular area.

-Salting is one of the easiest concrete modifications out there, and can be done in one of two ways.
+Salting is one of the easiest concrete modifications out there, and it can be done in one of two ways.

 The first involves a bag of rock salt, the same you would use to de-ice a driveway in the winter or fill a water softener.
 The size of the salt crystals are crucial to the appearance of your salted concrete, so choose wisely.

-After concrete has been poured and floated (smoothed or pressed into shape), rock salt is hand-tossed onto the soft surface.
+After the concrete has been poured and floated (smoothed or pressed into shape), rock salt is hand-tossed onto the soft surface.
 A good way to gauge whether the surface is ready to be salted – press a finger onto the concrete.
 If residue or color is left on your finger, it is not yet ready.
 “Broadcasting” or throwing the salt down can be tough the first time, as it’s easy to “over-salt” – or unevenly distribute the salt crystals, which can create an undesirable look.

 Normally, plastic sheeting is placed over the concrete to protect the effect.
 A rock salt concrete finish roller is then used to press the salt securely into the concrete.
 The tops of the crystals must remain exposed, though.
 We’ll discuss why shortly.